 How do we establish the complete explanation of how dynamic soaring works?
 The answer will be found in data logged from albatross in free flight.
 It will be necessary to use both GPS derived position, speed and height data combined with airspeed, heading and height above the surface and also actual wind velocity data.
 Unfortunately, so far only the GPS derived flight data has been obtained.
 Air-velocity and wind velocity can only be estimated.

-However, given the GPS data, it is possible to make some informed guesses as to the wind velocity and thence to solve the triangle of velocity and obtain heading and airspeed.
+However, given the GPS data at suitable high resolution intervals, say half a second, it is possible to make some informed guesses as to the wind velocity and thence to solve the triangle of velocity at each data point, and obtain heading and airspeed.
 That data can then give an insight into the relationships between the various parameters.

 The data with which I am working is published in a paper entitled In-Flight Measurement of Dynamic Soaring in Albatross by G Sachs et al AIAA 2010.
-It appears as three diagrams comprising 30 seconds of data of GPS derived position, speed and altitude covering three dynamic soaring cycles.
-As published it looks like Figure 24 and is highly compressed in its horizontal axes
+The purpose of the paper was to develop high-resolution GPS tracking and albatrosses were chosen as a suitable tracking vehicle.
+The data appears as three diagrams comprising 30 seconds of GPS derived position, speed and altitude covering three dynamic soaring cycles.
+As published it looks like Figure 24 and is highly compressed in its horizontal axes.

 To extract some useable data the diagrams were expanded to give all three the same horizontal scale.
 The GPS ground track diagram is adjusted to give the same vertical and horizontal scales as in Figure 25.

 The top line is GPS position, with North upward and East toward the right and the bird flies from left to right.
-The diagram has been expanded so that the horizontal scale is the same as the vertical scale in metres and true track can be measured directly as the direction of the tangent to the line at suitable intervals.
-The middle line is GPS altitude to the same horizontal scale in seconds but a different vertical scale in metres.
-The lower line is GPS speed.
+The diagram has been expanded so that the X-axis scale is the same as the Y-axis scale in metres and true track can be measured directly with a protractor as the direction of the tangent to the line at suitable intervals.
+The middle line is GPS altitude with the horizontal scale in seconds but with an expanded vertical scale in metres.
+The lower line is GPS speed in m/s against time in secs.
 Again the middle and lower lines are expanded horizontally to correspond with the upper line.

 1 - the hump manoeuvres on the altitude line are leeward turns flown as wing-overs (belly to the breeze if you like)

-2 - on the position line the left turns are leeward turns (headwind to tailwind) and the right turns are windward turns (tailwind to headwind).
+2 - the humps correspond to the left turns on the position line therefore the left turns are leeward turns (headwind to tailwind) and the right turns are windward turns (tailwind to headwind).

-3 - the wind is from the birds right giving left drift and the birds heading is track plus drift
+3 - the bird is flying from West to East therefore the wind is from the birds right-side giving left-drift and the birds heading is track plus drift

 6 - the wind speed, at a first guess, is probably similar to the birds airspeed at about 20 m/s and therefore the maximum drift is about 45 degrees

 8 - using an assumed uniform wind of 225 deg 20 m/s and the measured ground-speed and track data, we can solve the triangle of velocities at each data point (half second intervals) and calculate the birds airspeed and heading.
 (Using other values of wind velocity within +/-10m/s and +/-20deg gives similar curves but different values of airspeed.
-Radically different wind-velocities give chaotic results)
+Radically different wind-velocities like due East or due West give chaotic results)

 The results are as follows: